OpenDSA/OpenDSA/RST/source/Glossary.rst

    enqueue
       A specialized term used to indicate inserting an element onto a queue.

+   enumeration
+   enumerate
+      The process by which a :term:`traversal` lists every object in the container exactly once.
+Thus, a traversal that prints the nodes is said to enumerate the nodes.
+An enumeration can also refer to the actual listing that is produced by the traversal (as well as the process that created that listing).

    equivalence classes
       An :term:`equivalence relation` can be used to partition a set